 Yet, why is India so polluted?

 There are only 6000 cases filed against environmental injustice in India.
 Is the rest of our nation blind to this?
-Recently, when we tried to file an Environmental case as an NGO, the police did not seem too willing to pay heed to the problem.
+Recently, when we tried to file an Environmental case as an NGO, the police did not seem too willing to pay attention to the problem.
 Apparently, it does not come under their jurisdiction.
 When we took this issue to the Environmental Department, they did not even respond.

 Would the Government look into this?
 Would you, as a responsible citizen, sue that inconsiderate neighbor?